Rachel Lindsay Stuns In New Instagram Post, Discusses Being Vulnerable

 I have never talked about my past 5 year relationship before the Bachelor.
 Then, I received a question on #honestlyrach where I couldn’t be silent and decided to speak on how that relationship impacted me and what I learned.
 I once read that “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren't always comfortable, but they're never weakness.”
 Click the link in my bio to read along and comment back if you feel me and needed to see that today ????

 In her caption, Lindsay discussed the topic of vulnerability.
 She noted that while the public knows a lot about her life in the years following her appearance on The Bachelorette, they don’t know much about her life prior to the show.
-She discussed that before going on the show and later finding love and marrying her husband Bryan Abasolo, she was in a very serious five year relationship.
-She noted that while she has been hesitant to discuss this relationship in the past, she made the decision to finally open up about it on her blog, Honestly Rach.
+She discussed that before going on the show and later finding love and marrying her husband Bryan Abasolo, she was in a very serious five-year relationship.

+Lindsay noted that while she has been hesitant to discuss this relationship in the past, she made the decision to finally open up about it on her blog, Honestly Rach.
 She admitted that being vulnerable about this topic was not easy, yet she wanted to be sure she shared her truth.

-Lindsay got a lot of love on the post which soon racked up over 35,000 likes.
-She boasts a total of 932,000 followers on Instagram overall.
-People took to the comments section to share their appreciation for her and her honesty.
+Lindsay got a lot of love on the post, which soon racked up over 35,000 likes.
+She boasts a total of 932,000 followers on Instagram overall, and many of them took to the comments section to share their appreciation for her and her honesty.

 “Loved your answer and explanation to the question.
 Not only are you an amazing public speaker, you’re also a gifted writer,” one social media user wrote.